Orfordness lighthouse sandbag plan opposed by National Trust

 Mr Gold, 62, who lives in Orford, bought the decommissioned building from operators Trinity House for £2,000 in September.

-The lighthouse is 35ft (11m) from the edge of the waist-high eroding cliff above a shingle beach and Mr Gold wants to remove and preserve the lighthouse optics, lantern and 100ft high stone staircase.'Not fragile'
+The lighthouse is 35ft (11m) from the edge of the waist-high eroding cliff above a shingle beach and Mr Gold wants to remove and preserve the lighthouse optics, lantern and 100ft high stone staircase.

 The owner said a 140ft-long (42m) 'roll' of builders' bags filled with shingle and gravel would protect the site from the sea and give more time for demolition to take place.